What do banks do?

 Client Coverage

 This is about providing investment services and strategies to help clients invest in a way that will grow their capital.
-Clients can be either institutional (huge, big money firms) or retail (typically smaller or individual investors).
+Clients can be either institutional (large, wealthy firms) or retail (typically smaller or individual investors).

 minus sign